TommyCoute/LMNOP/README.md

 NOTE: all static resources listed below should be set to "Public"
 1. jslmnop - JS
 2. lmnop - CSS
+3. Countdown - Background image for countdown timer
-3. PosterNotFound - PNG image to be displayed if a poster is not found when searching OMDb
+4. PosterNotFound - PNG image to be displayed if a poster is not found when searching OMDb
+5. MovieBorderBottom - Bottom border grid for lmnop movie frames
+6. MovieBorderTop - Top border grid for lmnop movie frames
-4. MovieTheater - Background image for LMNOP community, taken from https://commons.wikimedia.org/wiki/File:Sala_de_cine.jpg
+7. MovieTheater - Background image for LMNOP community, taken from https://commons.wikimedia.org/wiki/File:Sala_de_cine.jpg

+# MISC SETUP
+1. Remote Site Settings: add http://omdbapi.com